msalunina/aidl-2026-3d-semantic-segmentation/README.md

 | OURS      |  78.2  |  80.9  | $\color{green}{79.3}$  |  61.1 |  73.4  |  89.1  |  69.6  |  88.7  |  83.4  |  $\color{green}{83.0}$  |  $\color{green}{95.8}$ |  57.5  |  87.9  |  $\color{green}{81.5}$  |  55.1  |  69.5  |  $\color{green}{85.6}$  |

-The mIoU(%) achieved is really close to the original work, we even achieved improved performance on 5 classe, eventought we did really bad performance on others.
+The mIoU(%) achieved is really close to the original work, we even achieved improved performance on 5 classes, eventought we did really a bad performance on others.

 With this results we conclude that our implementation of the PointNet architecture is validated.